moorepants/eme185/content/pages/microcontrollers.rst

 adoption is furthermore being fueled by a large community centered around open hardware and open source code.

-On Wednesday, February 10th, we will lead you through a tutorial that introduces you to using a lightweight microcontroller called the Arduino_.
+During the lecture and studio we will lead you through a tutorial that introduces you to using a lightweight microcontroller called the Arduino_.
 This first lesson will use an emulator for the hardware and we will cover the basics about programming the microcontroller.
 The following week we will have an hour